How much your pension will be worth

 The amount of income you’ll get depends on a number of things, including how you choose to take your money out of the Plan.

-The Zurich website has a calculator to give you a rough idea of the income you might get from the Plan.
+The Scottish Widows website has a calculator to give you a rough idea of the income you might get from the Plan.